 Vision and Values

-I create dance works that use feminist narratives and ideologies that are deeply explored through collaborative processes.
-We have an expansive definition of feminine, delving into complex relationships and roles as mothers/caretakers, partners, and friends, and social dynamics that examine power dynamics and varied qualities and traits of gender.
-Through this we outwardly and dynamically embody current and historically lived approaches to the female experience.
+Led by deeply collaborative processes, my dance works focus on feminist narratives and ideologies.
+With an expansive definition of the feminine, we dive into complex relationships and roles as mothers/caretakers, partners, and friends, and social dynamics that examine power and varied qualities and traits of gender.
+Our work embodies current and historically lived approaches to the female experience.

 Meet The Team